inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/405-calculating-damages-and-losses.rst

 55. Go to the :guilabel:`Size` tab.

-56. Disabled the fixed value, and then click :guilabel:`Find Maximum Value`.
+56. Disable the fixed value, and then click :guilabel:`Find Maximum Value`.
     Change the scale value to :guilabel:`Area`.

 .. image:: /static/training/intermediate/qgis-inasafe/image108.*